Street Dancer 3D: Plot

-Sahej Singh Narula becomes the leader of Street Dancer, a London-based Indian-origin hip-hop group, after his brother Inder, the former leader, injures his knee in a dance competition called Ground Zero.
-Two years after Inder’s injury, Sahej purchases a dance studio, the source of funding for which is hidden.
+In 2017, Sahej Singh Narula becomes the leader of Street Dancer, a London-based Indian-origin hip-hop group, after his brother Inder, the former leader, injures his knee in the finals of a dance competition called Ground Zero.

+Two years, in 2019, after Inder’s injury, Sahej purchases a dance studio, the source of funding for which is hidden.
 Street Dancer is challenged by the Rule Breakers, a rival Pakistani hip-hop group led by Inayat Naazi.
 Inayat hides her hip-hop lifestyle from her conservative Muslim family.
 Street Dancer loses to the Rule Breakers because of their overused style.
 The rival teams watch an India vs Pakistan cricket match at a restaurant owned by Ram Prasad (Prabhu Deva).
 Rising tensions result in a food fight; in order to not be arrested by the cops, Sahej and Inayat feign a relationship in the presence of local cop Michael Donald, who is himself of partial Indian and Pakistani origin.
 Sahej asks his girlfriend Mia to coach Street Dancer, as she is a dancer for the Royals, a British dance team that is reigning champion of the Ground Zero competition, led by Marc.
 Street Dancer and the Rule Breakers watch the India vs Pakistan final match at Ram’s restaurant.
 Tensions escalate into a dance battle, which the improved Street Dancer wins.

 After the dance battle, Inayat discovers that Ram feeds leftover food from his restaurant to homeless illegal immigrants.
 Ram shows Inayat how the homeless of different backgrounds fight together to survive while the privileged dance teams fight against each other over nationality, wasting food in the process.
 It is revealed that while attending a cousin’s wedding in India, Sahej was pressured to illegally bring a group of dhol players to England, the tipping point being the dhol players’ shady agent Chhabra paying Sahej 4 million rupees, which Sahej used to buy Street Dancer’s studio.
 Inayat wants the Rule Breakers to win Ground Zero for the 100,000 pound grand prize to pay for the homeless immigrants to get back to their home countries.
 Sahej wants to win Ground Zero for Inder.
 Ram states that if Street Dancer and the Rule Breakers were to team up, they would be unstoppable, but the teams refuse.
 After a dance battle at a club, Sahej and three members of Street Dancer, Sushi, D and Poddy are recruited into the Royals.
 At Ram’s restaurant, an increasingly arrogant Sahej boasts to the Rule Breakers that he is unbeatable as a Royal.
 To this, Ram reveals that he is a master of dance and is coaching the Rule Breakers.